AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-11-17-lessons-learnt-at-my-first-conference.markdown

 categories: programming
 ---

 Last weekend I had the pleasure of being invited to speak at the [Brno PHP 2015 conference](https://www.brnophp.cz/conference-2015).
-Although I have visited and spoken at a few user group meet-ups before, this was my first time attending a conference, let alone speaking at one.
+Although I have visited, and spoken at, a few user group meet-ups before, this was my first time attending a conference, let alone speaking at one.

 My first comment is a thank you to the organisers, in particular [Jakub Zapletal](https://twitter.com/zapletaljakub), for looking after myself and the other speakers so well.
 The only thing I had to worry about over the whole trip was my presentation, and it was great to be able to relax and enjoy the whole event without other concerns.